menu

 In addition, Brookeville is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Because of many things, Brookeville is a great place for families with children to consider.
-First of all, many other families with children live here, making Brookeville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Brookeville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Brookeville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Brookeville’s overall crime rate is lower than average for the country.

 Demographics

 The people who call Brookeville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brookeville residents report their race to be White, followed by Asian.
-Important ancestries of people in Brookeville include English, European, Irish, German, and French.
+The greatest number of Brookeville residents report their race to be White.
+Important ancestries of people in Brookeville include European, English, Irish, French, and German.

 The most common language spoken in Brookeville is English.
 Other important languages spoken here include Italian and Polish.